Nikolaas Tinbergen: Approach to animal behaviour

-These have been long recognized in Philosophy of Biology to strongly correspond with the efficient, material, formal and final causes of Aristotelian causality, though Tinbergen does not reference Aristotle in his work.
+These have been long recognized in philosophy of biology to strongly correspond with the efficient, material, formal and final causes of Aristotelian causality, though Tinbergen does not reference Aristotle in his work.
 In ethology and sociobiology, causation and ontogeny are summarised as the "proximate mechanisms", while adaptation and phylogeny are the "ultimate mechanisms".
-They are still considered as the cornerstone of modern ethology, sociobiology and transdisciplinarity in Human Sciences.
+They are still considered as the cornerstone of modern ethology, sociobiology and transdisciplinarity in human sciences.

 Supernormal stimulus

 A major body of Tinbergen's research focused on what he termed the supernormal stimulus.
 This was the concept that one could build an artificial object which was a stronger stimulus or releaser for an instinct than the object for which the instinct originally evolved.
 He constructed plaster eggs to see which a bird preferred to sit on, finding that they would select those that were larger, had more defined markings, or more saturated colour—and a dayglo-bright one with black polka dots would be selected over the bird's own pale, dappled eggs.

 Tinbergen found that territorial male three-spined stickleback (a small freshwater fish) would attack a wooden fish model more vigorously than a real male if its underside was redder.
 He constructed cardboard dummy butterflies with more defined markings that male butterflies would try to mate with in preference to real females.
 The superstimulus, by its exaggerations, clearly delineated what characteristics were eliciting the instinctual response.

-Among the modern works calling attention to Tinbergen's classic work is Deirdre Barrett's 2010 book, Supernormal Stimuli.
+Among the modern works calling attention to Tinbergen's classic work is Deirdre Barrett's 2010 book Supernormal Stimuli.

 Autism

 Tinbergen applied his observational methods to the problems of autistic children.
 He recommended a "holding therapy" in which parents hold their autistic children for long periods of time while attempting to establish eye contact, even when a child resists the embrace.
-However, his interpretations of autistic behaviour, and the holding therapy that he recommended, lacked scientific support and the therapy has been described as controversial and potentially abusive, particularly by individuals with autism themselves.
+However, his interpretations of autistic behaviour, and the holding therapy that he recommended, lacked scientific support and has been described as controversial and potentially abusive, particularly by individuals with autism themselves.